artby04/gatsby-testing/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's + Contentful Setup
+  Gatsby + Contentful Setup
 </h1>

-Kick off your project with this hello-world boilerplate.
-This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.com/docs/gatsby-starters/)._
+Testing Gatsby + Contentful Setup

+Gatsby: "The future of web development is here.
+There’s a reason why the world’s top-performing website teams use Gatsby.
+Whether your site has 100 pages or 100,000 pages—we’re obsessed with delivering dynamic web experiences with performance and security that scales."

+Contentful (GrapgQL): "It’s the easiest, fastest way to manage content: Integrate your tools.
+Publish across channels.
+Unblock your team with our industry-leading app framework."

 ## 🚀 Quick start